mapr-demos/mapr-music/doc/tutorials/002-mapr-music-architecture.md

 2. [MapR Music UI](https://github.com/mapr-demos/mapr-music/tree/master/mapr-ui): [Angular](https://angular.io/) application that consume the REST APIs to allow user to browse, edit and create albums and artists.

-3. [Elastic Search Service](https://github.com/mapr-demos/mapr-music/tree/master/elasticsearch-service): which listens albums and artists table events and publishes the changes to the Elasticsearch.
+3. [Elasticsearch Service](https://github.com/mapr-demos/mapr-music/tree/master/elasticsearch-service): which listens albums and artists table events and publishes the changes to the Elasticsearch to provide full text search on albums and artists names.
 This service use MapR-DB Change Data Capture (CDC) feature.

 4. [Recommendation Engine](https://github.com/mapr-demos/mapr-music/tree/master/recommendation-engine): this service uses the [MapR-DB OJAI Connector for Apache Spark](https://maprdocs.mapr.com/home/Spark/NativeSparkConnectorJSON.html) to read albums, artists ratings, and writes the recommendations back into MapR-DB.